mamonu/boldbestpractice/docs/7_QA_testing.md

 - [x] Always write a test when you discover a bug.
 You may find it helpful to adopt the test-first philosophy.
 There you always start by writing the tests, and then write the code that makes them pass.
 This reflects an important problem solving strategy: start by establishing your success criteria, how you know if you’ve solved the problem.

+!!! note inline end
+So to summarise tests should be:

+- [x] Fast & Independent

+- [x] Repeatable (deterministic)

+- [x] Self-validating (no manual steps)

+- [x] Thorough (How much do you trust they cover everything?)

+The most common pattern for writing these tests is:

+- [x] Arrange - set up any pre-requisites for your test

+- [x] Act - run the code that you are testing

+- [x] Assert - verify that the code performed the expected action

 ## Consider how long it takes your tests to run